volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 };
 ```

-But this is not the "React way" and it has an important drawback - if you would like to create multiple instances of **MyComponent**, you will end up with multiple div's having the same ids on the page, which is not allowed.
+But this is not the "React way" and it has an important drawback - if you want to create multiple instances of **MyComponent**, you will end up with multiple divs having the same ids on the page, which is not allowed.

-The same disadvantage applies to classes - even though your are allowed to have multiple elements with the same class name, **document.getElementsByClassName()** will return all of them and it is extremely hard to find out which component created which element unless you find a way to tie class name and component.
+The same drawback applies to classes - even though it is allowed to have multiple elements with the same class name, **document.getElementsByClassName()** will return all of them and it is extremely hard to figure out which component created which element unless you find a way to tie class name and component.

 #### \#2 - Set A Focus On A DOM Node

-Another good use case of the **useRef()** hook is focusing the input when component mounts, so the user can instantly start typing into it:
+Another good use case for the **useRef()** hook is to focus the input when the component is mounted, so that the user can start typing immediately:

 ```jsx
 import React, { useRef, useEffect } from "react";